 Result: BEC produced four tools for the five parts of the project: the main body, two rubber sleeves, the rear lock arm, and the alignment stick (produced in a two-cavity tool).
 Once tooling had been tweaked to perfect each part, production began.
 Secondary operations post-moulding included heat staking inserts and decorative hot foiling.

-The BEC team were delighted to work with Mitchell at V Plane to help make his product a reality.
+The BEC team were delighted to work with Simple Design Works to help Mitchell at V Plane make his product a reality.
 Mitchell’s passion for the project and keenness to make every aspect spot on made for a brilliant working relationship, we wish him the very best in taking over the golf aid market!

 If you’re looking for a UK manufacturer to help work with you across design, tooling or plastic injection moulding, please get in touch on 01425 613131 or email.